thestr4ng3r/llvm-dbas/README.md

   -disable-output                      - Disable output -f                                   - Enable binary output on terminals -filter-print-funcs=<function names> - Only print IR for functions whose name match this for all print-[before|after][-all] options
-  -function-summary                    - Emit function summary index -o=<filename>                        - Override output filename -print-after-all                     - Print IR after each pass -print-before-all                    - Print IR before each pass -rng-seed=<seed>                     - Seed for the random number generator -time-passes                         - Time each pass, printing elapsed time for each on exit -verify-debug-info                   -
+  -module-hash                         - Emit module hash -o=<filename>                        - Override output filename -print-after-all                     - Print IR after each pass -print-before-all                    - Print IR before each pass -reverse-iterate                     - -rng-seed=<seed>                     - Seed for the random number generator -time-passes                         - Time each pass, printing elapsed time for each on exit -verify-debug-info                   -